alex-kas/nec_terrain/system-howto.md

 ### Placing `su` and `Superuser.apk`

 You can get `su` and `Superuser.apk` from the **system/** folder here.
+File `superuser.tar.gz`, to be unpacked.
 Then, in order to install them properly do the following commands.
 Ensure that your `adb` daemon is running bu issuing
 ```
 sudo adb devices
 ```